zhutao100/qwen-code/docs/ide-integration.md

   - **Cause:** You are running Qwen Code in a terminal or environment that is not a supported IDE.
   - **Solution:** Run Qwen Code from the integrated terminal of a supported IDE, like VS Code.

 - **Message:** `No installer is available for IDE.
-Please install the Gemini CLI Companion extension manually from the marketplace.`
+Please install the Qwen Code Companion extension manually from the marketplace.`
   - **Cause:** You ran `/ide install`, but the CLI does not have an automated installer for your specific IDE.
   - **Solution:** Open your IDE's extension marketplace, search for "Qwen Code Companion", and install it manually.